horticultureCoop/docs/legal/bylaws.md

 Section 4.5 – **Standards of conduct.**   Directors shall be responsible at all times for discharging their duties in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances and in a manner that they reasonably believe to be in the best interests of the Co-op.
 The Co-op may not lend money to, or guarantee the obligation of, a director.

-Section 4.6 – **Conflicts of interest.**   Directors shall be under an affirmative duty to disclose their actual or potential conflicts of interest in any matter under consideration by the Board or by a committee exercising authority of the board, and such interest shall be made a matter of record in the minutes of the meeting.
+Section 4.6 – **Conflicts of interest.**   Directors shall be under an affirmative duty to disclose their actual or potential conflicts of interest in any matter under consideration by the Board or by a committee exercising authority of the Board, and such interest shall be made a matter of record in the minutes of the meeting.
 Directors having such an interest may not participate in the decision of the matter nor in deliberations leading to such decision.
 A transaction in which a director has an interest may be approved only by a majority of directors who have no interest in the transaction and upon a determination that the transaction is fair to the Co-op.

 Section 4.7 – **Committees.**   The Board may appoint special or standing committees to advise the Board or to exercise such authority as the Board shall designate.
 Advisory committees shall include at least one director.
 Committees exercising any authority of the Board shall consist only of directors and shall conform to all procedural requirements applicable to the Board.